Registering EU family members in another EU country

-Alternatively, they can rely on being your family members.
-They will then need the following documents to obtain their registration certificate from the town hall or local police station:
+Your family members will need the following documents to obtain their registration certificate from the town hall or local police station:

 No other documents may be requested.

 The registration certificate will be issued immediately for your spouse, (grand)children and (grand)parents.
 For other relatives, the authorities should make their decision to issue a registration certificate or not as soon as possible.

 The registration certificate should cost no more than nationals pay for identity cards or similar documents.

 The validity period of the registration certification is unlimited (it does not have to be renewed), but any change of address may need to be reported to the local authorities.

 Find out where and how to register your EU family members in your host country: